 For HH metered demand not subject to aggregated charging, Use of System Charges will be settled on a site-specific basis using data from the D0275 or D0036 industry data flows based on half hourly metered data provided for the MPAN.

-Charges will consist of a fixed, unit, capacity and reactive power charge.
+With the exception of Domestic Aggregated or CT and Non-Domestic Aggregated or CT, which will consist of a fixed and unit charge, Charges will consist of a fixed, unit, capacity and reactive power charge.

 As described in Paragraph 40, there will be three unit rate time bands on a time of day basis for all half hourly settled customers with the exception of the half hourly unmetered supplies tariff, to reflect the requirements of the cost drivers of their individual networks.
 These three time bands will be called ‘red’, ‘amber’ and ‘green’ to represent three differing cost signals.